Sierra Leone: Mining

 Rich in minerals, Sierra Leone has relied on mining, especially diamonds, for its economic base.
-The country is among the top ten diamond producing nations.
+The country is among the top ten diamond producing countries.
 Mineral exports remain the main currency earner.
 Sierra Leone is a major producer of gem-quality diamonds.
 Though rich in diamonds, it has historically struggled to manage their exploitation and export.

-Sierra Leone is known for its blood diamonds that were mined and sold to diamond conglomerates during the civil war, to buy the weapons that fuelled its atrocities.
-In the 1970s and early 1980s, economic growth rate slowed because of a decline in the mining sector and increasing corruption among government officials.
+Sierra Leone is known for its blood diamonds that were mined and sold to diamond conglomerates during the civil war to buy the weapons that fuelled its atrocities.
+In the 1970s and early 1980s, economic growth slowed because of a decline in the mining sector and increasing corruption among government officials.

-Annual production of Sierra Leone's diamond estimates range between US$250 million–$300 million.
-Some of that is smuggled, where it is possibly used for money laundering or financing illicit activities.
-Formal exports have dramatically improved since the civil war, with efforts to improve the management of them having some success.
-In October 2000, a UN-approved certification system for exporting diamonds from the country was put in place and led to a dramatic increase in legal exports.
+Annual production of Sierra Leone's diamond estimates a range between US$250 million–$300 million.
+Some of that is smuggled and used for money laundering or financing illicit activities.
+Formal exports have dramatically improved since the civil war, with efforts to improve their management having some success.
+In 2000, a UN-approved certification system for exporting diamonds from the country was put in place that led to a dramatic increase in legal exports.
 In 2001, the government created a mining community development fund (DACDF), which returns a portion of diamond export taxes to diamond mining communities.
-The fund was created to raise local communities' stake in the legal diamond trade.
+The fund was created to raise local communities' stakes in the legal diamond trade.

-Sierra Leone has one of the world's largest deposits of rutile, a titanium ore used as paint pigment and welding rod coatings.
+Sierra Leone has one of the world's largest deposits of rutile, a titanium ore.

 Transport infrastructure

 There are several systems of transport in Sierra Leone, which has a road, air and water infrastructure, including a network of highways and several airports.
-There are 11,300 km of highways in Sierra Leone, of which 904 km are paved (about 8% of the roads).
+There are 11,300 km of highways in Sierra Leone, of which 904 km are paved (about 8%).
 Sierra Leone's highways are linked to Conakry, Guinea, and Monrovia, Liberia.

-Sierra Leone has the largest natural harbour on the African continent, allowing international shipping through the Queen Elizabeth II Quay in the Cline Town area of eastern Freetown or through Government Wharf in central Freetown.
+Sierra Leone has Africa's largest natural harbour, allowing international shipping through the Queen Elizabeth II Quay in the Cline Town area of eastern Freetown or through Government Wharf in central Freetown.
 There are 800 km of waterways in Sierra Leone, of which 600 km are navigable year-round.
 Major port cities are Bonthe, Freetown, Sherbro Island and Pepel.